 - Check for any notes (a pad will be left on the cutting table if information needs to be shared).

-- Make sure there is a costume repair list on each of the dressing room doors.
+- Make sure there is a costume repair list in each of the dressing rooms.

 - Check washer/dryer/rolling racks for any costumes that have not yet been returned to the cabinets.

 - Supervise inventory.
-Members of the crew are responsible for the inventory of all costumes.
+Members of the crew are responsible for the inventory of all costumes prior to the arrival of the cast.
 Remind them to take their time and locate each individual item.
 The purpose of inventory is that lost items can be found prior to the beginning of the performance.

 - Supervise presets.
 Any costume item that is needed backstage or on-stage during performance should be put in place.
 If required, these costumes should be pressed/steamed prior to preset.
 Actors should be notified and asked to check presets.
 The supervisor should double check presets prior to the start of the performance.